References for Syllabi Links

 Policy Against Discrimination, Harassment and Related Interpersonal Violence

-The University is committed to maintaining an environment free of discrimination or discriminatory harassment directed toward any person or group within its community – students, employees, or visitors.
+The University is committed to maintaining a safe and non-discriminatory learning, living, and working environments for all members of the University community – students, employees, or visitors.
 Academic and professional excellence can flourish only when each member of our community is assured an atmosphere of mutual respect.
 All members of the University community are responsible for the maintenance of an academic and work environment in which people are free to learn and work without fear of discrimination or discriminatory harassment.
 In addition, inappropriate amorous relationships can undermine the University’s mission when those in positions of authority abuse or appear to abuse their authority.
 To that end, and in accordance with federal and state law, the University prohibits discrimination and discriminatory harassment, as well as inappropriate amorous relationships, and such behavior will be met with appropriate disciplinary action, up to and including dismissal from the University.
-Additionally, to protect the campus community, all non-confidential University employees (including faculty) are required to report sexual assaults, intimate partner violence, and/or stalking involving a student that they witness or are told about to the Office of Institutional Equity.
+Additionally, to protect the campus community, all responsible employees (including faculty), as outlined in the Policy Against Discrimination, Harassment and Related Interpersonal Violence, are required to report to the Office of Institutional Equity any information that they receive related to sexual assaults, intimate partner violence, and/or stalking involving a student.
+An exception to this reporting exists if students disclose information as a part of coursework submitted to an instructor in connection with a course assignment.
+Even in the absence of such obligation, all Employees are encouraged to contact OIE if they become aware of information that suggests a safety risk to the University community or any member thereof.
 The University takes all reports with the utmost seriousness.
-Please be aware that while the information you provide will remain private, it will not be confidential and will be shared with University officials who can help.
-More information is available at equity.uconn.edu and titleix.uconn.edu.
+Please be aware that while the information you provide will remain private, it will not be confidential and will be shared with university officials who can help.
+More information, including confidential and exempt employee resources available for support and assistance, can be found at equity.uconn.edu and titleix.uconn.edu.

 Statement on Absences from Class Due to Religious Observances and Extra-Curricular Activities